 On the upbeat “Shadow Of A Former Man” they probably sound their most original, introducing the song with ghoul-like guitars and following with some pretty driving solos.
 The best off this one, though, is in “Back There Again” It starts out with some slow picking, but quickly grows into a spinning-mad jumble with a few stops on the psychedelic riff express.

 “Pay To Play” gives room for the bassist to bring forward his skills and superimpose them onto his cool lines, while the keeps the pace for the blazing guitars.
 The aptly-named “Energy” comes flowing in at just the right time, to deliver hard-stomping mammoth-led rock n’ roll with added rap verses.

 This track unleashes a more freaky side of THE NATIONAL EVENING EXPRESS, and caters to the need of experienced rock musicians to go a little street urban in sound.

 The band delivers a really outstanding collaboration, and definitely one to be remembered on their self-titled EP.
 The only problem is that, from the get-go, you now know this stuff is going to be good.
 That allows for plenty of bias in expectation, and you wouldn’t want to like a record before you hear it, would you?
 Just kidding.

-The four pieces together make for solid, often punishing blues-based rock n’ roll – wonderfully grimy and served fresh and hot from the studio.
+Together THE NATIONAL EVENING EXPRESS make for solid, often punishing blues-based rock n’ roll – wonderfully grimy and served fresh and hot from the studio.